ccnmtl/compiled3/content/articles/django-integration-testing.md

 This all worked swimmingly on my local machine, but then my tests started failing more often then not in our CI workflow.
-The bug turned out to be a confluence of three different factors, in particular the usage of a Sqlite backend during tests, setting the dev server to run on a single thread, and a known buggy interaction with Chrome and Django's test server.
+The bug turned out to be a confluence of three different factors: the usage of a Sqlite backend during tests, setting the dev server to run on a single thread, and a known buggy interaction with Chrome and Django's test server.
 In Django, the Sqlite database feature has a `test_db_allows_multiple_connections`